An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 How would this work with strict checks?
 Let's look at a list of cases:

 The first two both makes perfect sense, and should not result in any error.
 The third on the other hand looks spooky.
 Somehow the table a is left free-floating.
 The fourth is a breach against the basic idea, as only one table is included in the condition.
-And the fifth?
-That is not only an error under strict checks, it's an error in SQL Server today, and I assume in ANSI.
-In a nested JOIN condition, table sources outside the nested join are not visible; similar to a derived table.
+The fifth is an error in SQL Server today: in a nested JOIN condition, table sources outside the nested join are not visible; similar to a derived table.

 Thus, for the innermost join in a set of nested joins we don't need any modification of the basic rule.
 But for the joins further out, "the table source the ON clause is attached to" refers to the nested join, that is b JOIN c in the example above.